Future proof your savings against interest rate movements.

 - Find out about fees.

-- Save time as you save money by choosing an online term deposit account.
+- Consider an online term deposit account.

 Saving and investing your funds is something you have to do amongst all of your other commitments and if setting up and managing a term deposit account costs you time, is it really worth the returns?
 Instead choose an online term deposit account which can be opened online, where the statements can be viewed online or emailed to you and you can reinvest or cancel your investment through internet banking.